 Frequently Asked Questions

-Therefore, to avoid this, we have restricted Active Directory integration to self-hosted customers with an "Unlimited" user MIDAS license.
+Therefore, to avoid this, we have restricted Active Directory integration to self-hosted customers with "Unlimited" users licenses.

-Generally speaking, organizations that utilize an Active Directory tend to have dozens, if not hundreds, of users so would likely have or require an "Unlimited" user license for MIDAS anyhow.
+Generally speaking, organizations that utilize an Active Directory tend to have dozens, if not hundreds, of users so would likely have or require an "Unlimited" user license for their MIDAS system anyhow.

 - Export a list of users from your AD (including full names and email addresses)